steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 ![](/assets/img/2020/catalyst-crash-fix/RTIInputSystemSession-documentState.png)

 This is the default implementation of a `nonatomic` property; there are no locking intrinsics here.
-From looking at the crash, I’m guessing that this is a race condition.
+From looking at the crash, I’m guessing this is a race condition.
 Let’s verify this via adding breakpoints on `-[RTIInputSystemServiceSession documentState]` and `-[RTIInputSystemServiceSession setDocumentState]`:

 ![](/assets/img/2020/catalyst-crash-fix/documentstate-breakpoint.png)

 I’m using a [conditional breakpoint](https://pspdfkit.com/blog/2016/scripted-breakpoints/) that stops if non-main-thread access is detected.
 It also prints out the thread automatically.
-Since we’re in AppKit, methods usually are called on the main thread (remove the condition to verify).
-However sometimes, this is called from an XPC thread:
+Since we’re in AppKit, methods are usually called on the main thread (remove the condition to verify).
+However, sometimes this is called from an XPC thread:

 ![](/assets/img/2020/catalyst-crash-fix/documentstate-callstack.png)